-If showStartAttribute = true the dialog should allow the user to set the start-value and the fixed attribute for the variable instead of the value of the variable.
+If showStartAttribute = true the dialog should allow the user to set the start- and fixed-attributes for the variable instead of the value of the variable.

-[The showStartAttribute = true is primarily intended for non-parameter values and avoids introducing a separate parameter for the start-value of the variable.]
+[The showStartAttribute = true is primarily intended for non-parameter values and avoids introducing a separate parameter for the start-attribute of the variable.]